 The Directors promote and encourage a culture of transparency and honesty between the Board and the Manager.
-The Manager is considered by the Board to be the Company's most significant third party service provider therefore the relationship with key individuals, in particular the Fund Manager, the Company Secretary, the Director and Head of Investment Trusts and the Financial Reporting Manager for Investment Trusts, are paramount to the success of the Company.
-There is continuous engagement and dialogue with these key individuals and the Directors (in particular with the Chairman and Chairman of the Audit and Risk Committee) between Board Meetings.
-Communication channels are open and information, ideas and advice flow between the Board and the Manager with the aim of delivering better results for shareholders and other stakeholders and ultimately driving the Company's longterm sustainable success.
-The need to foster, maintain and continually evolve corporate culture is taken into account when decision-making and is therefore integral to the Company's policies and practices.
+The Manager is considered by the Board to be the Company's most significant third-party service provider.
+Therefore the relationship with key individuals, in particular the Fund Manager, the Company Secretary, the Head of Investment Trusts and the Financial Reporting Manager for Investment Trusts, are paramount to the success of the Company.
+There is continuous engagement and dialogue between these key individuals and the Directors between Board meetings (in particular with the Chairman and Chairman of the Audit and Risk Committee).
+Communication channels are open and information, ideas and advice flow between the Board and the Manager with the aim of delivering better results for shareholders and other stakeholders and ultimately driving the Company's long-term sustainable success.
+The need to foster, maintain and continually evolve corporate culture is taken into account when making decisions and is therefore integral to the Company's policies and practices.

-The Company has a number of policies and procedures in place to assist with maintaining a culture of good governance including those relating to Directors' conflicts of interest and Directors' dealings in the Company's shares, as well as those related to bribery (including the acceptance of gifts and hospitality) and tax evasion.
+The Company has a number of policies and procedures in place to assist with maintaining a culture of good governance, including those relating to Directors' conflicts of interest and Directors' dealings in the Company's shares, as well as those related to bribery and tax evasion.
 The Board assesses and monitors compliance with these policies regularly through Board meetings and the annual evaluation process (for more information see the performance evaluation section on page 36).

-The Board seeks to appoint the best possible service providers and evaluates the service on a regular basis as described on pages 37 and 38.
+The Board appoints appropriate service providers and evaluates their service on a regular basis as described on pages 37 and 38.
 The Board considers the culture of the Manager and other service providers through regular reporting and by receiving regular presentations from these stakeholders.
-The Board also seeks to control the Company's costs, thereby enhancing performance and returns for the Company's shareholders.
+The Board has been advised that the Manager fosters and maintains an environment that values the unique talents and contributions of individuals, and strives to cultivate and practise inclusiveness for the long-term success of the business and for the benefit of its own employees and shareholders.